Health International offers 3 plans:

 Not covered if conception is within 12 months from the date of new membership or from date of upgrade to the Diamond Membership Plan from the Emerald Plan.

 YES.
-Members on either of the Diamond Plans have the NEWBORN BENEFIT cover of $30,000 (Per Birth).
-The Newborn Benefit runs in conjunction with the Pregnancy & Childbirth Benefit and is only applicable if conception followed the 12 month period from date of new membership or upgrade to the Diamond Plans.
+Members on the Diamond Plan have the NEWBORN BENEFIT cover of USD30,000 (Per Birth).
+The Newborn Benefit runs in conjunction with the Pregnancy and Childbirth Benefit and is only applicable if conception followed the 12 month period from date of new membership or upgrade to the Diamond Plan.

 The Newborn Benefit covers the IN-PATIENT treatment of acute illness which presents symptoms at birth or which manifests within 14 days following birth.
 To include hospital accommodation costs for the maternal parent while the baby receives treatment.